HELP and RESOURCES

-How to choose a tutor for a child with dyslexia who struggles to learn how to read, spell, and comprehend?
+How to choose an effective tutor/teacher for a child with dyslexia who struggles to learn how to read, spell, and comprehend?

-If the tutor is not giving instruction and strategies to your child on how to read and spell and he is only reading words, sentences, and paragraphs to him, then the tutor is NOT teaching your child to read and spell, but is only helping him to memorize words and you too can do that... in the comfort of your own home.
+If the tutor is only reading words, sentences, and paragraphs with or to your child, then the tutor is NOT teaching your child to read and spell, but is only helping him to memorize words and you too can do that, for free... in the comfort of your own home.

 Therefore, NOT only you are wasting all of your resources, but also you are NOT helping your child to better himself!